What is The N.U.in Program?

-- Service learning coordination and management
+- Service-Learning coordination and management

 - Transition activities and management

-Some sites may have additional inclusions.
+Please note that some sites may have additional inclusions.

 Students can view their financial aid package through the Application Status Check site where they also found their admission letter.
 Because The N.U.in Program is a pre-matriculation program, only need-based Northeastern grants can be applied to the fall N.U.in semester.
 All other federal loans, grants, and work study funds can be applied to future semesters, beginning in the spring.